Women in the workforce: Actions and inactions of women themselves

 Through a process known as "employee clustering", employees tend to be grouped throughout the workplace both spatially and socially with those of a similar status job.
 Women are no exception and tend to be grouped with other women making comparable amounts of money.
 They compare wages with the women around them and believe their salaries are fair because they are average.
 Some women are content with their lack of wage equality with men in the same positions because they are unaware of just how vast the inequality is.

 Furthermore, women as a whole tend to be less assertive and confrontational.
 One of the factors contributing to the higher proportion of raises going to men is the simple fact that men tend to ask for raises more often than women, and are more aggressive when doing so.
 Women, and men, are socialized at young ages into these roles.
-School-age boys and girls have been noted as enacting the same aggressive and passive characteristics, respectively, in educational settings that we see in adults in the workplace.
-Boys are more likely to be pushed competitively in school, and sports, to be dominant.
+School-age boys and girls in the United States have been noted as enacting the same aggressive and passive characteristics, respectively, in educational settings that we see in adults in the workplace.
+According to Joan Spade, boys are more likely to be pushed competitively in school, and sports, to be dominant.
 The idea that "winning is everything" is not emphasized to the same extent for girls and therefore they are less likely to seek recognition for their work.

-An additional issue that contributes to income inequality by gender is that women are much more likely than men to take "breaks" in their careers to have children, often remaining out of the workforce for extended periods of time, while men in the same role or occupation (or other women who do not leave the workforce) most likely are continuing to earn promotions and/or merit-based salary increases.
+An additional issue that contributes to income inequality by gender is that women are much more likely than men to take "breaks" in their careers to have children, often remaining out of the workforce for extended periods of time, while men in the same role or occupation (or other women who do not leave the workforce) most likely are continuing to earn promotions and/or male-favoring merit-based salary increases.
 When a woman in this scenario re-enters the workforce, she may be offered a smaller salary or a lower position than she might have merited had she remained in the workforce alongside her colleagues (both male and female) who have not interrupted their careers.